SellersEvan/moodle-custom-menu/README.md

 # Moodle Custom Menu
 Customize your moodle page navigation menu sidebar.
-If you would like your

-Icon from Icons 8 (add link)

-- [ ] Readme Page
-- [ ] Add link to request added moodle url
-- [ ] Upload to chrome store
+This is designed to work only for the Rose-Hulman moodle page, however you can fork this and update the `manifest.json` file to make it work for other moodle pages.